 We have seen people topping trees and dumping garbage along the Burke Gilman Trail, why are they allowed to do this?

 Actually they are not!
 The Burke-Gilman Trail is a Seattle City Park and public property.
 If someone is caught cutting or topping trees they are subject to a $5000 fine and possible jail time.
-Dumping garbage in the park or actually anywhere in the city gets a $1500 fine.
+Dumping garbage in the park or anywhere in the city gets a $1500 fine.
 It is often easy to cut trees or dump in an area that looks unkept as when the area is covered with blackberries, but it is still public property and a park.
-If you see activities such as there going on, Call 9-1-1 and report it.
+If you see activities such as these going on, Call 9-1-1 and report it.
 Get pictures, license numbers.
 You can also help by treating the trail as part of your neighborhood and pick up trash and bottles.
 There are usually garbage cans at reasonable distances along the trail.